Geometric bound on structure factor

+We calculated $S_4$ for this Chern band from a periodic magnetic field. $S_4$ increases with the spatial variation of the magnetic field (Fig.~\ref{fig:dirac_mag}(a)), because the band geometry fluctuates in $k$-space as the magnetic field is spatially modulated (Fig.~\ref{fig:dirac_mag}(b)).
+Therefore, $S_4$ can distinguish different ``ideal'' bands even though the trace condition and $S_2$ cannot, thus offering a more informative guide to identify Chern bands suitable for fractional Chern insulators.

-\textit{Conclusion. ---} We have studied the fourth-order term in the expansion of the structure factor $S(\vec{q})$ and showed that it obeys a geometric bound in terms of the quantum geometric tensor.
+\textit{Conclusion. ---} We have studied the $q^4$ term in the small $q$ expansion of the structure factor $S(\vec{q})$ and showed that it obeys a geometric bound determined by the quadratic form of the quantum geometric tensor in $k$-space.
 This geometric bound further implies the relation between the fourth-order and second-order terms of $S(\vec{q})$, leading to a topological bound.
-We also gave examples of harmonic bands that saturate the geometric bound but are not ideal.
+The deviation from the topological bound quantifies band geometry fluctuations.

+Our results highlight the significance of band geometry fluctuations in $k$-space.
+We showed that the $q^4$ term in the structure factor, directly measurable by scattering experiments, captures the $k$-space distribution of the quantum geometric tensor through its quadratic form.
+It would be interesting to see if higher-order terms in $S(q)$ can further capture more detailed information on $k$-space distribution of band geometry, and how it can affect other physical quantities.

-Our results suggest that the quantum geometry characterized by the quantum metric and Berry curvature can constrain the structure factor over a wide range of $q$.
-It would be interesting to study to what extent quantum geometry can constrain the structure factor.
-We see studying the idealized systems that saturate the bounds as a useful reference for understanding realistic systems.
-Quantifying deviation from harmonic limit in a geometric way will make this approach rigorous.
+Furthermore, our new bounds naturally guide us to the idealized systems that saturate the bounds.
+We see studying such idealized systems as a useful reference for understanding realistic models.
+This approach can be made more rigorous if one could quantify the deviation from the harmonic limit in a geometrically natural way.
+We plan to develop this idea in future work.

-We thank Timothy Zaklama for participation at the early stage of this project.
+We thank Timothy Zaklama for participation at the early stage of this project and Daniele Guerci for discussions.
 This work was supported by the Air Force Office of Scientific Research under award number FA2386-24-1-4043.
 YO is grateful for the support provided by the Funai Overseas Scholarship.
 LF was supported in part by a Simons Investigator Award from the Simons Foundation.

+\textit{Note added. --- } Recently, after we posted our manuscript on arXiv, there appeared another work discussing harmonic band and generalized Landau levels~\cite{paiva_geometrical_2025}.

 \begin{widetext}